LEADING OFF: Gallo preps for Yanks, Nats dealing with COVID

 The 32-year-old Marte is hitting .306 this season with seven homers.

-Wednesday’s other notable deals: The Reds acquired reliever Mychal Givens from the Rockies and the Astros added reliever Yimi García from the Marlins.
+Wednesday’s other notable deals: The Reds acquired reliever Mychal Givens from the Rockies, and the Astros added reliever Yimi García from the Marlins.

 NATIONALS VIRUS